Felixstowe Town Council

 Felixstowe Town Council consists of sixteen members, representing five wards.
 All Members elected to serve on the Council are obliged to follow the local Code of Conduct and the rules, regulations and procedures as set out by the Town Council and by central Government.
 To find out more about your local Councillors click here.

 Felixstowe Town Council is committed to the principles of openness and transparency.
 Wherever possible, it aims to ensure that residents are able to access information about the work of the Council, its systems and procedures.
-Council regularly reviews its policies and procedures, the majority of which are publically available to view and can be found here.
+Council regularly reviews its policies and procedures, the majority of which are publicly available to view and can be found here.

 Income and expenditure for the each financial year are calculated in the form of estimates.
-The net amount (the precept) is added to the council tax collected by the district council (principal authority) and paid to the Town Council in two six-monthly instalments.
+The net amount (the precept) is added to the council tax collected by the district council (principal authority) and paid to the Town Council in two six-monthly installments.
 Unlike principal authorities, the Town Council does not receive funds direct from central government.
 For more information on Town Council’s Finances click here.

 The Youth Forum is an important initiative, supported by the Town Council, whereby local school children are given the opportunity to share information and discuss local issues with other representatives from the town.
 More information on the Youth Forum can be found here.

-The Town Council is regularly consulted by Suffolk Coastal District Council, Suffolk County Council and other organisations with a local interest for input and comment on plans, initiatives and policies which affect the town.
+The Town Council is regularly consulted by East Suffolk Council, Suffolk County Council and other organisations with a local interest for input and comment on plans, initiatives and policies which affect the town.
 The Town Council also seeks to consult with local stakeholders and residents whenever appropriate to do so.
 To read about recent consultations click here